"WE HOLD THE ROCK!"

 For decades, Alcatraz had been America's most notorious prison, home to Al Capone, "Machine Gun" Kelly, and its famous Birdman.
 The last prisoner was removed in 1963, leaving buildings and cell blocks to molder.
 Native occupiers came to loathe the grim place, but still they stayed.
 Now, they proudly told the world, the first sight seen by ships entering the Golden Gate was Indian Land.

-Fearing an international incident, the Nixon White House squelched a plan to storm the island.
+The Nixon White House made plans to storm the island, then thought better, fearing an international incident.
 Coast Guard cutters swarmed the waters, chasing speedboats bringing still more natives.
 Helicopters buzzed overhead.
 Reporters came, spreading the news, drawing native peoples from as far as South America.
 “Alcatraz has unified Indians for a second time,” one told the Los Angeles Times.
 “The first time was against Custer.”

 A California Congressman proposed giving Alcatraz to the natives.
 The state assembly backed the idea but Governor Ronald Reagan did not.
 Marlon Brando, Anthony Quinn, and Candice Bergen visited Alcatraz.
 Occupiers began daily “Radio Free Alcatraz” broadcasts, proclaiming “We hold The Rock!”
 Richard Oakes offered to buy the island for $24 in beads.